awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/building-consumers.md

 # Reading Data from Amazon Kinesis Data Streams<a name="building-consumers"></a>

 A *consumer* is an application that processes all data from a Kinesis data stream\.
 When a consumer uses *enhanced fan\-out*, it gets its own 2 MB/sec allotment of read throughput, allowing multiple consumers to read data from the same stream in parallel, without contending for read throughput with other consumers\.
-To use the enhanced fan\-out capability of shards, see [Using Consumers with Enhanced Fan\-Out ](introduction-to-enhanced-consumers.md)\.
+To use the enhanced fan\-out capability of shards, see [Developing Custom Consumers with Dedicated Throughput \(Enhanced Fan\-Out\)](enhanced-consumers.md)\.

  By default, shards in a stream provide 2 MB/sec of read throughput per shard\.
 This throughput gets shared across all the consumers that are reading from a given shard\.
 In other words, the default 2 MB/sec of throughput per shard is fixed, even if there are multiple consumers that are reading from the shard\.
-To use this default throughput of shards see, [Developing Amazon Kinesis Data Streams Consumers](shared-fan-out-consumers.md)\.
+To use this default throughput of shards see, [Developing Custom Consumers with Shared Throughput](shared-throughput-consumers.md)\.

 The following table compares default throughput to enhanced fan\-out\.
 Message propagation delay is defined as the time taken in milliseconds for a payload sent using the payload\-dispatching APIs \(like PutRecord and PutRecords\) to reach the consumer application through the payload\-consuming APIs \(like GetRecords and SubscribeToShard\)\.